firemark/pixelopolis/docsrc/articles/elements/world.rst

     :type: INTEGER
     :required:

-    width of image.
+    Width of image.

 .. css:property:: height
     :type: INTEGER
     :required:

-    height of image.
+    Height of image.

 .. css:property:: body
     :type: DRAW-OBJ-SELECTOR
     :required:

-    links the first draw obj.
+    Link to the first draw obj.
 Usually is a container with another draw-objs.